jonstelly/nx-multi/README.md

     at /home/jon/code/misc/nx-multi/app/node_modules/@ngtools/webpack/src/ivy/loader.js:42:26
 ```

+## Notes

-If I break the symlink and copy the contents of `fw/libs/fw` to `app/libs/fw`, everything works, which suggests it's just a symlink issue.
-I tried the same thing with NPM 7 workspaces and get a similar end result as just using a manual symlink.
+- If you break the symlink and copy the contents of `fw/libs/fw` to `app/libs/fw` then everything works which suggests it's entirely a symlink issue.
+I tried the same thing with NPM 7 workspaces and get a similar end result as just using this manual symlink.

+- I'd actually prefer to use NPM workspaces but I figured this was a more direct way to reproduce the issue.

+- Using the symlink, if I remove the `FwCoreModule` import and remove `<fw-image></fw-image>` from the app.component.html, the app builds which seems to mean that the typescript compilation is OK.
+The User class in the app derives from the Aggregate class in fw/core.
+So it seems like exclusively an ivy issue with the symlink

-## Full Steps to Create this repository from scratch
+# Full Steps to Create this repository from scratch
 ```powershell
 mkdir nx-multi
 cd nx-multi